signalogic/SigSRF_SDK/mediaTest_readme.md

 ./mediaTest -M0 -cx86 -ipcaps/evs_16khz_13200bps_CH_PT127_IPv4.pcap -oevs_16khz_13200bps_CH_PT127_IPv4.wav -Csession_config/pcap_file_test_config -L
 ```

+The demo will work on any EVS pcap, including full header, compact header, and multiframe formats.
+Combined with the .cod file input described above, this makes the mediaTest demo an "EVS player" that can read pcaps or .cod files (which use MIME "full header" format per the 3GPP spec).

 In this case, unlike the similar frame mode test example above, jitter buffering is peformed, so out-of-order packets, DTX packets, and SSRC changes are handled.
 Depending on the nature of network or pcap input, this can make the difference between intelligble audio or not.

 An output pcap filename could also be added to the above command lines, i.e. decode audio to wav file, and also encode the audio to G711 or other codec.